whyrusleeping/demo-atp/README.md

 The users edit their profile or leave comments by writing records to their repo, which then get propagated through the firehose and collected here.

+For this app, I defined two record types `world.bsky.demo.profile` and `world.bsky.demo.comment`.
+These are in the `records` directory, and have cbor marshalers generated for them by the code in the `gen` directory.